 4. Vital Veggies

 As an alternative to highly-processed store-bought treats, try offering baby carrots, green beans, celery, broccoli, cucumbers, sliced apples and bananas or ice cubes.
 These naturally nutritious tasty tidbits are a healthy option for many dogs.
+Be sure not to feed dogs a full apple or banana, as they have high sugar content.
 For cats, try a flake of salmon or tuna when you’re feeling generous.
 While you’re at it, put down the potato chips and share a carrot with your pooch.
 You’ll both be healthier for it.